 There are more than 25,000 documented species, including some 800 subspecies and around 110,000 registered hybrids of orchids.
-The orchid belongs to Orchidaceae species and is one of the largest families in the plant kingdom.
+The orchid belongs to the Orchidaceae species and is one of the largest families in the plant kingdom.

 On the other hand, the tiger orchid (Grammatophyllum speciosum) is the largest orchid flowering plant in the world.

-The orchids have very soothing fragrance from delicately sweet to sharp spice, musty to putrid.
-For example, the flowers of Encyclia fragrans produce strong honey-vanilla fragrance, whereas Paphiopedilum malipoense emits a strong raspberry smell.
+The orchids have a very soothing fragrance from delicately sweet to sharp spice, musty to putrid.
+For example, the flowers of Encyclia fragrans produce a strong honey-vanilla fragrance, whereas Paphiopedilum malipoense emits a strong raspberry smell.

 Which Orchid to Plant Based on Climate?

 Dendrobium orchid has over 1,000 species found in Asia from India to Papua New Guinea.
 You may also find its varieties in Australia and New Zealand.
-As the Dendrobium found in so many different places, it can be grown into many climatic zones.
+As Dendrobium is found in so many different places, it can be grown into many climatic zones.

-Many species of Dendrobium prefer tropical climate, but some species prefer intermediate, while others prefer colder climates.
+Many species of Dendrobium prefer tropical climates, but some species prefer intermediate, while others prefer colder climates.
 All Dendrobium orchid requires good direct sunlight.
 The Dendrobium flowers come in different shapes, sizes, and colors.

 Dendrobium cuthbertsonii is a miniature orchid that can be grown in cold weather.
 These produce flowers from yellow to orange and pink to red or in the multicolored pattern.

-In the wild, these miniature orchids grew no more than 5 cm high and found growing on tree ferns at a higher elevation.
+In the wild, these miniature orchids grew no more than 5 cm high and were found growing on tree ferns at a higher elevation.

 You can grow it in a small pot or on tree fern fiber.
 You need to provide regular watering and frequent feeds.
-It requires high humidity and can tolerate temperature as low as 46 degrees F (8 degrees C).
+It requires high humidity and can tolerate temperatures as low as 46 degrees F (8 degrees C).